Why isn't Love Island on TV tonight?

 It means that instead, ITV2 are mugging us off with The Weekly Hot List at 9pm.
 But what is it?

 Essentially The Weekly Hot List is a compilation / recap episode of all the best bits from the villa this week.
-Also narrated by Iain Stirling, we can probably expect to relive the shock Friday night dumping, the arrival of Sam ‘the Birdman’ Bird and Ellie and Alex’s kiss!
+Also narrated by Iain Stirling, we can probably expect to have a refresher on the boys’ trip to Casa Amor, the arrival of 12 brand new islanders and Megan and Wes getting together about three seconds after he dumped Laura!

 But don’t worry too much – Love Island is back on Sunday night with a ‘proper’ episode.
 Plus, there will essentially be a double dose of Love Island on Sunday.
 This is because the episode will be followed by Love Island: Aftersun with Caroline Flack.